Alfred-Kobby/alx-higher_level_programming/0x0A-python-inheritance/README.md

 0-lookup.py file: returns the list of available attributes and methods of an object

 1-my_list.py file: a class MyList that inherits from list

+2-is_same_class.py file: returns True if the object is exactly an instance of the specified class

+3-is_kind_of_class.py file: returns True if the object is an instance of or if the object is an instance of a class that inherited from, the specified class